 A recent story has gone viral about a woman, named Jasmine, who nearly died because she used cotton buds to clean her ears every night.
 It was eventually discovered that Jasmine had developed moderate hearing loss over a period of five years from a severe bacterial infection, resulting in the need for surgery to treat the infection.

-The infection was caused by fibres from the cotton buds becoming lodged in Jessica’s ear due to her pressing down too far and too regularly.
+The infection was caused by fibers from the cotton buds becoming lodged in Jessica’s ear due to her pressing down too far and too regularly.
 Thankfully Jessica has recovered although she does continue to suffer from an ongoing hearing loss.

 Cotton swabs were invented by a Polish-American man named Leo Gerstenzang, after watching his wife attach pieces of cotton to toothpicks to clean their baby’s outer ears and nose.
 Inspired by the need Leo invented the cotton bud.
 But somewhere along the way misinformation spread and parents began to use the cotton bud the wrong way, pushing it deep inside the ear, with the misconception this would extract the wax, when in fact it usually just pushes it further in.

-Despite its name, swimmer’s ear is most commonly caused by misuse of cotton swabs.
+Despite its name, the swimmer’s ear is most commonly caused by misuse of cotton swabs.
 Swimmer’s ear, or otitis externa, is an inflammation or infection of the pathway running from the outer to the middle ear known as the external auditory canal.
-Using a cotton swab or bud messes with the natural processes your ear takes to clean itself, and also puts you at risk of perforating your eardrum, potentially causing long term damage.
+Using a cotton swab or bud messes with the natural processes your ear takes to clean itself, and also puts you at risk of perforating your eardrum, potentially causing long-term damage.

-Got a cotton bud habit you can’t break?
+Got a habit you can’t break?

 If you’re finding it tough to break your ear cleaning habit, we’ve got some safe ear cleaning solutions for you.
 The ear is self-cleaning.
-It’s actually very normal- in-fact necessary- to have earwax present in your ear as earwax has protective, lubricating and antibacterial properties.
+It’s actually very normal- in fact necessary- to have earwax present in your ear as earwax has protective, lubricating, antibacterial properties.
 If you eat a healthy diet, take care of your hygiene, and do lots of chewing and talking to move your jaw (this helps unblock ears) your ears will maintain their self-cleaning ritual.
 If you feel like you need to scratch that itch and want to get that earwax out of your ear, here are some alternative options: